 Sex.
 Every species’ biological imperative.
 We don’t talk about it as a society like we really should.
-Governments ban sexual images, companies perpetuate them, we try to keep our kids away from them and there’s an abundance of sex related movies, tv shows and Internet material.
-Depending on you point of view, we either live in a highly sexual culture or one that is highly suppressive towards the subject of sex.
+Governments ban sexual images, companies perpetuate them, we try to keep our kids away from them and there’s an abundance of sex related movies, TV shows and Internet material.
+Depending on your point of view, we either live in a highly sexual culture or one that is highly suppressive towards the subject of sex.
 Most adults want sex, men believe they don’t get enough.
 Women want it as well, although a higher percentage of women claim not to need it as often to be happy.
 There is a direct link between sex and happiness.
 Here are some interesting statistics to consider:

 From a 2011 study on sex in Personality and Social Psychology Review:

 “Over half the men in their national sample reported thinking about sex every day, whereas only one fifth of the women reported thinking about sex that often.”